|

 “What did she point to?”

-All I’d wanted to do was create a companion for my role-playing game, and I ended up summoning an effing hellhound demigod.
-Stupid me, mistaking Rules of the Black Arts for Advanced Users for a supplemental guidebook for The Lords of Omni.
+All I’d wanted was a companion for my role-playing game, and I ended up summoning an effing hellhound demigod.

-Now I was on the hook to send Hellie on the hunt to reap souls.
+Now I was on the hook to feed Hellie souls or die.

 AAAAAH.